mRayson-git/WorkSafetyApp/README.md

 ## Instructions for Production Environment
 While at the moment we do not have ways to properly test the production environment capabilities of this application, the changes should not be too large (excluding the swap from the web-scraping approach for open source SDS to an API call for proprietary SDS).
 1. Alter the port the server-side application is running on to whichever you need.
 This can be done through the [.env file](./WorkSafetyServer/.env)
-2. Theres no production configuration setup for the server side so you could then just run it using ```npm dev``` from inside the server-side directory.
+2. Theres no production configuration setup for the server side so you could then just run it using ```npm run dev``` from inside the server-side directory.
 3. Alter the fetch calls within the client-side application to reflect the new public ip the server-side application is running on.
 4. Build the mobile application using ```expo build:android -t apk``` for android or ```expo build:ios``` for apple devices.
 Further information on this subject can be found in the [Expo Documentation](https://docs.expo.dev/distribution/building-standalone-apps/)